fbacchella/mod_log_net/README.md

  * `requests_on_connection`: The umber of keepalive requests served over this connection.
 Same as %k.
  * `remote_logname`: The remote logname (from identd, if supplied).
 Same as %l.
  * `status`: The query status.
 For requests that got internally redirected, this is status of the *original* request .
 Same as %s
- * `request_time`: The request start time, in ISO 8601 format, with microseconds precision.
+ * `request_time`: The request start time, with microseconds precision.
+The default is to use the [timestamp extension type](https://github.com/msgpack/msgpack/blob/master/spec.md#timestamp-extension-type).
 If the `format` option is given, it will be formatted using strftime(3) or specific Apache extensions like sec, usec and others.
-If `end` argument is given, it will log the request end time.
-Same as %t.
+The custom format `iso8601` was added to use a strict ISO 8601 formatting, with milli-second precision.
+The numeric time stamp formatting like `sec` will be sent as numeric values.
+If `end` argument is given, it will log the request end time.Same as %t.
  * `request_duration`: The time taken to serve the request, in seconds.
 Same as %T.
  * `request_duration_microseconds`:  The time taken to serve the request, in micro seconds.
 Same as %D.
  * `request_file`: Filename.
 Same as `%f`.